 Along with your personal details, your contact details should also be at the top of your CV.
 It is certainly worth putting your phone number on your CV, in case you’re sending it to any recruitment agency that is located within your country.
 However, it is extremely unlikely that a school in China will contact you via an international phone number, so it’s important to give them as many different ways of contacting you as possible.
 It goes without saying that your email address should be included, but along with this, we would recommend including both your WeChat ID and your Skype ID, if you have either, as these are the two most common channels used by Chinese schools to conduct interviews.

 To begin the next section of your CV, we would recommend including a short personal statement that is relevant to teaching English in China.
 This will be one of the first things that a potential employer reads, so it should give a brief overview of the relevant skills and qualifications you have, what type of opportunity you’re looking for and why.
 We’ve included an example personal statement in the CV below.

-In order to teach English in China you must have a TEFL certificate (Get TEFL Certified), and a Bachelor’s degree.
+In order to teach English in China you must have a TEFL certificate and a Bachelor’s degree.
 Therefore, we would recommend including information about both of these qualifications just below your personal statement, so that it’s easy for schools to see that you have the required qualifications to obtain the required Z Visa.
-Below there it’s also recommended that any other qualifications you have are listed, to highlight any other areas of expertise.
+It’s also recommended that any other qualifications you have are listed, to highlight any other areas of expertise.